Compression with Privacy-Preserving Random Access: Block-marginal polytope representation

-In contrast to \( \phi_{I,\mathbf{x}} \), the vector \( \phi_U \) can always be generated—regardless of \( \mathcal{G} \)—by independently sampling each codeword bit from the Bernoulli\((1/2)\) distribution.
-Since codewords are chosen independently of \( \bo{x} \), vector \( \phi_U \) yields a scheme that is trivially privately locally decodable but entirely unreliable as well.
+In contrast to \( \phi_{I,\bo{x}} \), the vector \( \phi_U \) can always be generated—regardless of \( \mathcal{G} \)—by independently sampling each codeword bit from the Bernoulli\((1/2)\) distribution.
+Since codewords are chosen independently of \( \bo{x} \), vector \( \phi_U \) yields a scheme that is trivially privately locally decodable but completely unreliable.

-Interestingly, the vector \( \phi_{A,\bo{x}} \) can be generated (with high probability over both the code ensemble and the source realizations, as shown later in Proposition~\ref{lemma:phi_NI_generated}) and is ``close'' to \( \phi_{I,\bo{x}} \).
-This, in turn, leads to a coding scheme whose performance approximates that of the ideal block-marginal vector, as described next.
+Interestingly, the vector \( \phi_{A,\bo{x}} \) can be generated with high probability over both the decoder ensemble and the source realizations (see Proposition~\ref{lemma:phi_NI_generated}), and is ``close'' to \( \phi_{I,\bo{x}} \).
+This yields a coding scheme that approximates the ideal block-marginal: it preserves privacy and incurs only a small error probability.
+Note here that if \( \phi_{A,\bo{x}} \) and \( \phi_U \) can be generated, this does not guarantee that \( \phi_{I,\bo{x}} \) can be generated (see Property~vi. after Example~\ref{esemp}).